nyorain/ny/README.md

 }
 ````````````

 The line in which we specify the draw-procedure for the window `win.onDraw(...)` shows the possibilities of c++11 features like std::function.
-Where other gui-libraries rely on custom implemented or preprocessed signal-slots methods, ny simply uses callbacks.
-You could also specify a member function of you own class in `win.onDraw(...)`.
+Where other gui-libraries rely on custom implemented or preprocessed signal-slot methods, ny simply uses callbacks.
+You could also specify a member function of your own class in `win.onDraw(...)`.